JosepAnSabate/Auth-express-session-experiments/README.md

 # Basic-architecture-Rest-api-with-express-session-authentification

-## Node.js-Express-Mongodb Rest api with user authentification using express session.
+## Node.js-Express-EJS-Mongodb Rest api with user authentification using express session.

+The db can manage images.

 ```bash